Quick & Easy Quilts for Kids: 12 Friendly Designs

 Diving Into the Designs

-If you’ve ever tried to teach a smaller child to quilt, you know that you’re sitting there trying to size down blocks so that they’re the right size for a child.
+If you’ve ever tried to make a smaller quilt, you know that you’re sitting there trying to size down blocks so that they’re the right size.
 It seems just silly to use large blocks meant for an adult-sized bed, and see them hanging on the floor when draped over your child’s bed.

 When you open this book, you’ll know that all of the hard work is already done for you: